When the ball of the femoral component is dislocated from the acetabular cup.

 A bacterial invasion of the hip joint.

-This is the most devastating complication and is fortunately uncommon (1 – 2% of patients).
+This is the most devastating complication but it is very uncommon (1–2% of patients).
 If infection cannot be eradicated by antibiotics, removal of the components may be required.
 Infection can occur at any time but often appears some time after the hip surgery.
-The incidence of infection is increased in patients with rheumatoid arthritis, an existing infection, obesity, diabetes, alcoholism and those patients who are taking immunosuppressive drugs and steroids.
+The incidence of infection is increased in patients with rheumatoid arthritis, an existing infection, obesity, diabetes, alcoholism and those who are taking immunosuppressive drugs and steroids.

 Infection presents with pain and discomfort localized to the affected hip.
 The most common organisms include Staphylococcus aureus, Staphylococcus epidermidis (a common skin commensal), Streptococcus, Escherichia coli and Pseudomonas aeruginosa.